nrhernan/Thinkful/README.md

-# Thinkful
+.
+Thinkful

-Exercises for Thinkful curriculum, 2019
+This repository houses exercises and assignments from the Thinkful Data Science Boot Camp, Feb - Aug